 Freelancing can be done from anywhere in the world.
 Should you decide to leave your home base and travel for the next 6 months, you can still work and bring in money.
 Or if your partner gets a job in another country, nothing prevents you from continuing your projects when you arrive there.

 Reason # 5 – Unlimited Earning Potential

 Freelancing provides unlimited earning potential.
 Working in a job, your income is limited to whatever you agreed to get paid as a salary.
 Very few companies allow you to use your knowledge and expertise outside of business hours to work for others.

 If you decide at the spur of the moment that you want to travel overseas in the next 3 weeks, you can just get additional work in to cover those costs when you are a freelancer.
 In a job, that will not be possible.

-If something unforeseen happens, like having your car breakdown – many people do not have enough free funds to cover those sorts of costs when they work in a job, but as a freelancer, you can just market more, reach out to past clients and get another client on board that can cover that cost.
+If something unforeseen happens, like having your car break down – many people do not have enough free funds to cover those sorts of costs when they work in a job.
+As a freelancer, you can just market more, reach out to past clients and get another client on board that can cover that cost.

 If you decide to work like a madman/woman for the next month 24/7 to get enough income coming in so that next month you don’t have to work at all – then you can do so.

 Again, this comes down to having control and the fact that YOU determine your income, YOU determine your worth, not somebody else.